 Her photography style has been described as playful and real and she is regularly commissioned for fashion, beauty and lifestyle assignments - recent clients include NBC/The BiLife, Triumph lingerie, Really Wild, Elle Germany and Stella Telegraph magazine.

-She is also known for her portrait photography; her work has been selected for both catalogue and poster campaign for the Taylor Wessing Photographic Portrait Prize at The National Portrait Gallery; and she has won best in category for portraiture at the Association of Photographers Awards.
+She is also known for her portrait photography; her work has been selected for both catalogue cover and poster campaign for the Taylor Wessing Photographic Portrait Prize at The National Portrait Gallery, London; and she has won best in category for portraiture at the Association of Photographers Awards.
 Recent sittings include Tessa Sanderson CBE, Rosena Allin-Khan MP, the girl band Bananarama and Ayda Field Williams.

-Inspired by Avedon's In The American West Wendy Carrig has created a mobile pop-up portrait studio which she regularly tours.
+Inspired by Avedon's In The American West, Carrig has created a mobile pop-up portrait studio which she regularly tours.
 Recent projects include Manhood Academy, Circus and The Tattooed Lady, and she also holds an annual pop-up fundraiser for the RNLI.